 Mary Lou Belli - BLACK LIGHTNING (CW) - virtual shadow

 TEACHERS I'VE STUDIED WITH

-I own four condos which I rent out on AirBNB.
-My husband and I decide where we are going to sleep depending on which one is empty.
+I used to own four condos which I rented out on AirBNB.
+My husband and I would decide where we were going to sleep depending on which one was empty.

 MY LOVE STORY